-- WorkCover, for workplace injury -an insurance scheme where all employers pay a premium; - Motor Car Traders Guarantee Fund-funded by motor car traders' licensing fees, for consumers who have suffered loss where the trader has failed to comply with the Motor Car Traders Act 1986;21 - Victorian Property Fund-funded by estate agent fees, fines and penalties, and interest -provides compensation for 'misused or misappropriated trust money or property;'22 - In California, the CLEAN Carwash coalition successfully lobbied for specific legislation for car wash companies.
+- WorkCover, for workplace injury -an insurance scheme where all employers pay a premium - Motor Car Traders Guarantee Fund-funded by motor car traders' licensing fees, for consumers who have suffered loss where the trader has failed to comply with the Motor Car Traders Act 1986 - Victorian Property Fund-funded by estate agent fees, fines and penalties, and interest -provides compensation for 'misused or misappropriated trust money or property' 46 - In California, the CLEAN Carwash coalition successfully lobbied for specific legislation for car wash companies.
 The law requires all car wash companies to register with the Department, but 'no car wash can register or renew its registration (as required annually) unless it has obtained a surety bond of at least US\$150,000.
 The purpose of the bond requirement is to ensure that workers who are not paid in accordance with the law can be compensated if their employer disappears or is otherwise unable to pay wages or benefits owed to the employees.
 The legislation creates an exception to the bond requirement, however, for car washes that are party to collective bargaining agreements.
-23
+47

-RECOMMENDATION 12: AMEND THE MIGRATION ACT TO ENSURE VULNERABLE WORKERS CAN COMPLAIN WITH CONFIDENCE
+RECOMMENDATION 14: AMEND THE MIGRATION ACT TO ENSURE VULNERABLE WORKERS CAN COMPLAIN WITH CONFIDENCE

-In order to reduce exploitation in the cleaning industry, WEstjustice recommends that the Government take immediate steps to protect vulnerable workers on temporary visas.
-The Australian Government's Migrant Worker Taskforce announced in February 2017 that where temporary visa holders with a work entitlement attached to their visa may have been exploited and they have reported their circumstances to the FWO, the Department of Home Affairs (DHA) will generally not cancel a visa, detain or remove those individuals from Australia, providing: the visa holder commits to abiding by visa conditions in the future; and there is no other basis for visa cancellation (such as on national security, character, health or fraud grounds).
-This agreement between DHA and FWO has now been published on FWO's website, and will hopefully be widely communicated by the government.
+WEstjustice recommends that the Federal Government take immediate steps to protect vulnerable workers on temporary visas.

+The Australian Government's Migrant Workers' Taskforce announced in February 2017 that, where temporary visa holders with a work entitlement attached to their visa may have been exploited and they have reported their circumstances to the FWO, the Department of Home Affairs (Home Affairs) will generally not cancel a visa, detain or remove those individuals from Australia, providing the visa holder commits to abiding by visa conditions in the future; and there is no other basis for visa cancellation (such as on national security, character, health or fraud grounds).
+48

-While this is a positive development, alone it will not be sufficient to reassure vulnerable migrant workers on temporary visas that it is safe to come forward and report exploitation to the FWO without further legislative and other reform.
-The Not Just Work Report26 makes multiple suggestions that would protect vulnerable migrant workers on temporary visas, including the following legislative changes:
+This agreement between Home Affairs and FWO has been published on FWO's website, and has otherwise been communicated by the government.
+While this is a positive development, alone it is insufficient to reassure vulnerable migrant workers on temporary visas that it is safe to come forward and report exploitation to the FWO.